chapter 01

 "I want to come with you."

-I hadn't told anyone but Liz that I wanted to study theater and performance.
-My parents were talking about who I should marry.
-That's what small town Jewish people believed.
+I hadn’t told anyone but Susanna that I wanted to study theater and performance.
+My parents were talking about whom I should marry.
+That’s what small town Jewish people believed.
+That was the rule set down in the Torah.

-I did tell my parents.
-Told them I loved Jesus and would move to Istanbul.
+Then I did tell my parents.
+Told them I loved Jesus and would move to Istanbul to live with him.

 They flipped.